Visit Bushkill Falls in 2026: a unique Poconos attraction

 Bushkill Falls is not far from the Delaware Water Gap.
 It’s an easy drive up Route 80, so we’ve been coming to this place of natural beauty for years, at all different stages of life - as young singles with friends, as a romantic couple’s date, as a family with a young child, and now as empty-nesters.
 There is a trail to suit everyone’s needs and there is something universally soothing and thrilling about having a close encounter with waterfalls.

-Overview of Bushkill Falls
+Bushkill Falls basics

 This charmingly rustic attraction hasn’t changed or deviated from its Pocono vibe and it is truly authentic and original.
 This doesn’t mean it's rundown or neglected.
 The trails and facilities are well maintained; on our most recent visit, wooden stairways and bridge crossings looked freshly enhanced and very clean.
 Also, you won’t see garbage or debris in the water or in the gorge, as the rules are strict about what you can carry into the area, and the result is an unsullied, natural environment.